craic/pi_power/README.md

 # Notes

+Pi Power has been tested successfully on these boards:

+* Raspberry Pi 2 Model B V1.1 (2014)
+* Raspberry Pi Zero v1.2 (2015)
+* Raspberry Pi 3 Model B V1.2 (2015) - using the Pi 3 modification shown above

 Please take a look at the [Wiki](https://github.com/craic/pi_power/wiki/Pi-Power-Wiki) for more background on battery charging, power usage by the Pi etc.